LTLA/BiocWorkflow2015/converted/workflow.md

 Control of the FDR across windows does not guarantee control of the FDR across regions [@lun2014denovo].
 The latter is arguably more relevant for the final interpretation of the results.

-Control of the region-level FDR can be provided by aggregating windows into regions and combining the *p*-values.
+Control of the region-level FDR is achieved by aggregating windows into regions and combining the *p*-values.
 Here, adjacent windows less than 100 bp apart are aggregated into clusters.
 Each cluster represents a genomic region.
 Smaller values of `tol` allow distinct marking events to kept separate,